jasonmpfaff/Natural-Gas-Forecast-Model-R/README.md

 Comes with robust set of visualizations.

 Core functionality is an ensemble of 3 approaches:
-1) Expoenntial smoothing to weight in seasonality
+1) Exponential smoothing to weight in seasonality
 2) ARIMA model to weight towards a regressive approach to patterns in the time series
 3) Neural Netowrk model to abstract complex relationships between variables.